-To meet the TMDL targets, the state of Vermont has enhanced regulatory program commitments as well as established a clean water delivery framework with the passage of Act 76 (2019) that will accelerate implementation of natural resource restoration projects to meet non-regulatory target reductions.
+To meet the TMDL targets, Vermont has enhanced regulatory program commitments as well as established a clean water delivery framework (Act 76)..
+The passage of Act 76 (2019) will also accelerate the implementation of natural resource restoration projects to meet non-regulatory target reductions.